“LIVING THE VOLUNTEER SPIRIT” ACROSS OUR GREAT STATE

 GFWC Southern Region

 GFWC’s Southern Region is one of eight regions that comprise the General Federation of Women’s Clubs.
-The Southern Region is comprised of clubs in Alabama, Florida, Georgia, Mississippi, South Carolina, Aruba and Grand Bahama, and includes over 10,000 club women as members.
+The Southern Region is comprised of clubs in Alabama, Florida, Georgia, Mississippi, South Carolina, Aruba, and Belize includes over 10,000 club women as members.